jacesca/jacesca/README.md

 - 👋 Hi, I’m @jacesca
-- 👀 I’m interested in datascience
+- 👀 I’m a data scientist
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m working with machine learning programs
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I love to collaborate on python projects
 - 📫 How to reach me jacesca@gmail.com

 <!---